madavid128/madavid-research/projects/index.md

 {% assign project_img_other = site.data.project_area_images.other | default: "images/projects-area-04.svg" %}

 {% capture text %}
-Mechanisms of cartilage and synovium degeneration and repair in osteoarthritis and post‑traumatic disease, linking tissue biology with translational outcomes.
+Mechanisms of cartilage and synovium degeneration and repair in osteoarthritis and post-traumatic disease, linking tissue biology with translational outcomes.
 {%
   include button.html
   link="research"